m-castilla/blender/readme.rst

 This is an experimental and unofficial Blender branch (https://www.blender.org/).
 Its main goal is to improve the performance of the compositor.
-It may tackle many if not all of the objectives described in this task: https://developer.blender.org/T74491
+It may tackle some of the objectives described in this task: https://developer.blender.org/T74491 .
+But probably not in the same way as proposed.

 I tried to reuse as much of compositor code as possible but in the end I almost changed everything, it's a very different approach from the previous compositor.
 So it could be said it's a new compositor system.